eigenlucy/eigenlucy.github.io/_pages/eigenlucy_hub.md

 ##   [garden](/eigenlucy/garden)
 * wasted youth, appeals to the Outside, experimental protocols for Life

-##   iemanja
-* only as a picture, which flashes its farewell in the moment of it's recognizability, is the past to be held fast

 ## [war communism](/eigenlucy/warcommunism)
 * the communism of destitution, experimental family, social murder